felixbur/nkululeko/paper/paper.md

 # Example of usage
 In the previous section, we have seen how to specify an experiment in an INI file which can be run with, for instance, `explore` and `segment` modules.
 Here, we show how to run the experiment (`nkululeko.nkululeko`) with built-in dataset (Polish Speech Emotions dataset) from the installation until getting the results.

-First, novice could clone the github repository of nkululeko.
+First, novices could clone the GitHub repository of nkululeko.

 ```bash
 $ git clone https://github.com/felixbur/nkululeko.git
 $ cd nkululeko
 ```

 Then, install nkululeko with `pip`.
-It is recommended to use a virtual environment to avoid conflicts with other Python packages.
+It is recommended that a virtual environment be used to avoid conflicts with other Python packages.

 ```bash
 $ python -m venv .env